 Maxwell – blackSUMMERS’night: Sleek, beautifully produced, serious R&B played with real instruments.
 Maxwell is a fine songwriter and vocalist, and the band here is — as Pitchfork said — “so tight it sounds loose.”
 There is really nothing else in contemporary “grown-up” R&B that reaches this level of quality and timelessness.
 Echoes of Marvin Gaye.
 Music with real dynamics, tension, space and through-lines.
 While I think much of the “innovation” in music right now comes from R&B producers’ increasing mastery of technology (and the corresponding technologists’ ability to make ever more suitable tools), few things compare to real instruments, well played and recorded.
 (Cf. Esperanza Spalding, David Bowie).

 Michel Benita Ethics – River Silver: Michel Benita’s music is calm, mysterious, intriguing.
 Existing along a continuum between “modern acoustic jazz” and “world folk,” River Silver documents the interplay between his own double bass, a flügelhorn and a koto.
 This is his debut as a leader for ECM, and the label’s customary spacious acoustic provides a lovely context.
-I am sometimes reminded of Manu Katché’s work for ECM, which I have loved, and the koto sometimes puts one in mind of Andreas Vollenweider, the Swiss electric harpist whose 80s and 90s albums encompassed various world musics, prog rock and jazz.
+I am sometimes reminded of Manu Katché’s work for ECM, which I have loved, and at other times the koto puts one in mind of Andreas Vollenweider, the Swiss electric harpist whose 80s and 90s albums encompassed various world musics, prog rock and jazz.

 Michelle Willis – See Us Through: I’ve already written about this in detail here.